Can an App Improve Your Financial Health?

-Earlier this year, Janis Bowdler, head of Financial Capability initiatives at JPMorgan Chase & Co., spoke with Jennifer Tescher, president and CEO of the Center for Financial Services Innovation (CFSI), about the financial challenges facing many Americans, the importance of developing innovative solutions to help address this major issue, and how the Financial Solutions Lab will work to attract top technology talent to create solutions to improve financial health.
+Earlier this year, Janis Bowdler, Head of Global Philanthropy initiatives at JPMorgan Chase & Co., spoke with Jennifer Tescher, president and CEO of the Center for Financial Services Innovation (CFSI), about the financial challenges facing many Americans, the importance of developing innovative solutions to help address this major issue, and how the Financial Solutions Lab will work to attract top technology talent to create solutions to improve financial health.

 Q: What is financial health and how financially healthy is the average American household?

 Jennifer Tescher: Financial health is when consumers have a functioning day-to-day financial system that allows them to build resilience and opportunity.
 Following the financial crisis and the recession, the state of financial health in America is relatively weak.

 Through research we've found that it's a very common phenomenon for Americans to struggle with cash flow and savings.
 A third of the people surveyed told us that if they lost their job or had an unexpected expense, a real crisis, they didn't think they could last more than three months.footnote 1 Another 20% of them didn't even know how long they could last.footnote 2